titipata/pubmed_parser/README.md

 #### Parse Medline XML

 Medline has different format of XML file.
-You can use function `parse_medline_xml` in order to parse XML file downloaded from this [site](ftp://ftp.nlm.nih.gov/nlmdata/.medleasebaseline/gz/).
-It will return list of dictionary where each element contains:
+You can use function `parse_medline_xml` in order to parse XML file from full MEDLINE data.
+The license can be requested from this  [site](https://www.nlm.nih.gov/bsd/licensee/medpmmenu.html).
+The function will return list of dictionary where each element contains:

 - `title`: title of the article
 - `abstract`: abstract of the article